ibm-cloud-docs/power-iaas/sysdig-monitoring-pvs.md

 To monitor platform metrics, check that the {{site.data.keyword.mon_full_notm}} instance is provisioned in the same region where the {{site.data.keyword.powerSys_notm}} instance is provisioned.
 {: important}

-## Enabling platform metrics
+## Creating an IBM Cloud monitoring instance
+{: #sysdig-create-monitor}

+Create an IBM Cloud Monitoring instance and enable the platform metrics to get and operational visibility into the performance and health of applications, services and infrastructure.

+Perform the following steps:
+1. Log in to [IBM Cloud](https://cloud.ibm.com/login) console.
+2. Search for **IBM Cloud monitoring** and select it.
+3. Select your location and enter your custom values for **Service name** and other fields.
+   To monitor platform metrics, select the location where your {{site.data.keyword.powerSys_notm}} instance is provisioned.
-{: #sysdig-enable-metrics}
+{: important}
+4. Select the **Enable** indicator for **IBM platform metrics**.
+5. Select the license agreements indicator and Click **Create**.

+You can also create the IBM Cloud Monitoring instance from the **Integration (Optional)** section when you create an workspace, if no IBM Cloud Monitoring instance is already created for that region.

 ## Viewing metrics
 {: #sysdig-view}

-Various ways you can launch the Sysdig web UI to see the metrics dashboards:
+There are two different ways by which you can launch the Sysdig web user interface to see the metrics dashboards:
-1. Launch the Sysdig web UI from the {{site.data.keyword.powerSys_notm}} UI.
+- Launch the Sysdig web user interface from the {{site.data.keyword.powerSys_notm}} user interface.

-2. Launching Sysdig web UI from the Observability page.
+- Launching Sysdig web user interface from the Observability page.

 [Validate with Anu]{: tag-dark-teal}
 ### Launching Sysdig web UI from the {{site.data.keyword.powerSys_notm}} UI
 {: #sysdig-view-ui}

-[Validate with Anu]{: tag-dark-teal}
+From the left naviagtion menu of the {{site.data.keyword.powerSys_notm}} user interface, perform the following steps:
+    1.  click **Workspaces**.
+    2. Select the workpsace for which a monitoring instace is present.
+    3. From the **Workspace details** page, click **Launch monitoring**.

 ### Launching Sysdig web UI from the Observability page
 {: #sysdig-view-ob}

-[Validate with Anu]{: tag-dark-teal}
+Perform the following steps:
+ 1. Log in to [IBM Cloud](https://cloud.ibm.com/login) console.
+ 2. Expand the left navigation pannel.
+ 3. Click **Resource list**.
+ 4. Click **Observability** **>** **Monitoring**.
+ 5. Click the desired instance.
+ 6. Click on **Launch monitoring**.

 ## {{site.data.keyword.powerSys_notm}} metrics dictionary
 {: #sysdig-metrics-dictionary}